GrigLars/command_line_fu/README.md

 # Command Line Fu
 These are just notes for command line stuff I have learned over the years: shortcuts and so on.
-They are in no order, esxcept the most recent discoveries are often on top.
+Some are commands that I keep forgetting, or get messed up on the order.
+They are in no real order except the most recent discoveries are often on top.
+Unless otherwise stated, these are CLI from bash shells on Linux.

+#### Make sure you are root in a script

+	if [ "$(whoami)" != 'root' ]; then
+		echo -e "\e[31;1m$0: ERROR: You have no permission to run $0 as non-root user.\e[0m" exit 1;
+	fi

+#### Basic IPtables stuff

+Some variables and packages in this Ubuntu example:

+	SUBNETINT="192.168.11.0/24"
+	apt-get update
+	apt-get upgrade -y
+	apt-get install -y netfilter-persistent

+If ufw is on this system, disable it

+	ufw disable

+Clear out any old rules

+    iptables -P INPUT ACCEPT
+    iptables -P INPUT ACCEPT
+    iptables -P FORWARD ACCEPT
+    iptables -F
+    iptables -Z

+Make sure we don't hang up on ourselves, and keep ssh port open

+    iptables -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT iptables -A INPUT -p tcp --dport 22 -j ACCEPT iptables -A INPUT -i lo -j ACCEPT

+Set UDP ports for a VPN

+    iptables -A INPUT -p udp --dport  500 -j ACCEPT iptables -A INPUT -p udp --dport 4500 -j ACCEPT

+Set policy routing

+    iptables -A FORWARD --match policy --pol ipsec --dir in  --proto esp -s ${SUBNETINT} -j ACCEPT iptables -A FORWARD --match policy --pol ipsec --dir out  --proto esp -s ${SUBNETINT} -j ACCEPT iptables -t nat -A POSTROUTING -s ${SUBNETINT} -o eth0 -m policy --pol ipsec --dir out -j ACCEPT iptables -t nat -A POSTROUTING -s ${SUBNETINT} -o eth0 -j MASQUERADE iptables -t mangle -A FORWARD --match policy --pol ipsec --dir in -s ${SUBNETINT} -o eth0 -p tcp -m tcp --tcp-flags SYN,RST SYN -m tcpmss --mss 1361:1536 -j TCPMSS --set-mss 1360

+Block all other connections

+    iptables -A INPUT -j DROP
+    iptables -A FORWARD -j DROP

+Save that, needs package "iptables-persistent"

+    netfilter-persistent save
+    netfilter-persistent reload

-#### Netstat
+#### Network tools

 netstat -peanut

     ubuntu@vpn-strongswan:~$ netstat -peanut
     (Not all processes could be identified, non-owned process info